learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 ![save button](https://curriculum-content.s3.amazonaws.com/github-pages-lesson/github-pages-save-button.png)

 The page will refresh.
-Along the top, a bannerr should appear that states the GitHub Page source was saved:
+Along the top, a banner should appear that states the GitHub Page source was saved:

 ![source saved](https://curriculum-content.s3.amazonaws.com/github-pages-lesson/github-pages-source-saved.png)

 Scroll back to the **GitHub Page** settings.
-A new message will be present that includes a link to the newly published page
+A new message will be present that includes a link to the newly published page:

 ![site is ready to be published](https://curriculum-content.s3.amazonaws.com/github-pages-lesson/github-pages-site-is-ready-to-be-published.png)